deathbeds/pidgy/docs/best-practices.md

 # Best practices for literate programming

-[Donald Knuth], the prophet of _[Literate Programming]_, asks for a core moral commitment to write literate programs, because:
+The first obligation of the literate programmer, defined by [Donald Knuth](ie. the prophet of _[Literate Programming]_), is a core moral commitment to write literate programs, because:

 > ...; surely nobody wants to admit writing an illiterate program.
 >